JetBrains/kotlin-web-site/docs/topics/wasm/wasm-js-interop.md

     * `Promise`

-The [`kotlinx-browser` library](https://github.com/kotlin/kotlinx-browser), a stand-alone library including web-related APIs, also provides representation for some of the `JsAny` type and its subtypes:
+The [`kotlinx-browser` library](https://github.com/kotlin/kotlinx-browser), a stand-alone library that provides JavaScript browser APIs, also offers representation for some of the `JsAny` type and its subtypes:
 * Package `org.khronos.webgl`:
     * Typed arrays, like `Int8Array`